uiuc-hpc/Recorder/README.md

 Change Log
 ----------

+**Recorder 2.3.3** Jan 21, 2022
+1. Still require a RECORDER\_WITH\_NON\_MPI hint for non-mpi programs.
+2. Add a singal handler to intercept SIGTERM and SIGINT.

 **Recorder 2.3.2** Jan 18, 2022
-1. Can handle both MPI and non-MPI programs without user hint
+1. Can handle both MPI and non-MPI programs without user hint.
 2. Can handle fork() + exec() workflows.

 **Recorder 2.3.1** Nov 30, 2021
-1. Separate MPI and MPI-IO
+1. Separate MPI and MPI-IO.
-2. Updated conflict detector to use the latest reader code
+2. Updated conflict detector to use the latest reader code.

 **Recorder 2.3.0** Sep 15, 2021
 1. Adopt pilgrim copmerssion algorithm.